General settings of form component

 Custom Errors

-With this option, you can define different custom error messages for multiple errors, meanwhile the Custom Error Message setting only allows you to set one error message for all errors.
+With this option, you can define different custom error messages for multiple errors, whereas the Custom Error Message setting only allows you to set one error message for all errors.

 API settings